 When this pattern released last spring, I about died and practically tripped over myself running to order it.
 My local Joanns didn’t even have it in stock yet, that’s how fast I hopped on it.
 I fall hard for a cut away high neckline.
-Seriously couldn’t throw my money at this pattern fast enough.
-And then, amusingly, I did nothing with it for at least 6 months.
-Probably because fitting woven garments scares the shit out of me.
+And then, amusingly, I did nothing with it for at least 6 months, probably because fitting woven garments scares the shit out of me.

 Woven garments intimidate me like whoa.
 I’m such a sewing perfectionist now and I always want to get the fit just right.
 And fitting a woven garment is so much harder than fitting a knit one.
 I think that’s why it took me about 6 months to get up the courage to make this dress.
 But I put on my big girl pants and tackled this project and it was TOTALLY worth it.